ManjunathGIT/spark-redshift-proofOfConcept/README.md

 [Architecture]: https://github.com/pjgg/spark-redshift-proofOfConcept/blob/master/src/main/resources/doc/dataLakeExampleArq.png

 S3 bucket should be structured in a way that allow to the data analyst decided with months/years load into redshift, and redshift should be created on demand each time.
 Optionally would be possible to take an snapshot of redshift in case a data analyst required to work more than a day with the same dataset.
 An other approach more flexible that I didn't try is setup an HDFS + Hive with EMR and load the required data into a new redshift (created on demand).
-This choice will allow you to load into readshift, business data more complex than a range of dates.
+This choice will allow you to load into redshift, business data more complex than a range of dates.